ttulka/thistledb/README.md

 | `LIKE`     | Equal by an expression | `*` any string, `_` one character, `?` any character (0,1) |

 ### Indexes
-For accelerating the speed of searching could be used indexes on a collection.
+For accelerating the speed of searching can be used indexes on a collection.

 Only simple-value elements (numbers, strings, ...) can be indexed.
 Indexes are applied only on conditions with the equals operator `=`.